syncfusion-content/blazor-docs/blazor/floating-action-button/styles.md

 ## Show text on hover

-By using `CssClass`, you can customize the Floating Action Button to show text on hover with applied transition effect.
+By using [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfButton.html#Syncfusion_Blazor_Buttons_SfButton_CssClass), you can customize the Floating Action Button to show text on hover with applied transition effect.

 ```csharp